Juli-Kumari/ApiAutomationTsPlaywright/README.md

 1. CI using GitHub Actions | Continuous Integration
 2. npm init playwright@latest
 3. run on all OS => [runs-on: ubuntu-latest windows-latest macos-latest]
+4. npx palywright show-report => run on localhost, to access the videos and screenshot inside report